• Home |

 Common 17 Hornady Magnum Rimfire Bullets

-There are a few different types of bullets used in 17 HMR ammo, and each has its purpose.
+A few different types of bullets are loaded in 17 HMR ammo.
+Each has its purpose.

 FMJ

-The full metal jacket bullet is most commonly used as in target ammo.
-It's a lead bullet with a metal shell, typically copper.
+The full metal jacket bullet is most commonly used for target shooting.
+It's a lead core with a metal shell (typically copper).

-These bullets shoot cleaner, so you don't have to clean the barrel as often.
+These bullets reduce barrel fouling, so you don't have to clean as often.

-FMJs are less than ideal for hunting or self-defense because they're more likely to over-penetrate, unlike hollow point bullets that mushroom on impact and rarely go through the animal.
+FMJs are less than ideal for hunting or self-defense because they're more likely to over-penetrate (unlike hollow point bullets, which mushroom after impact so as to maximize energy transfer to the quarry).

 JHP

-They're most commonly used in hunting or long-range shooting situations.
+These bullets are most commonly used in hunting and long-range shooting.

 17 HMR Firearms

-The 17 HMR first came out as a rifle cartridge, but it didn't take long for firearms manufacturers to see this round's potential as a handgun cartridge.
+The 17 HMR first came out as a rifle cartridge, but it didn't take long for firearm manufacturers to see its potential as a handgun cartridge.

 There are a few pistols chambered in 17 Hornady Magnum Rimfire.
-However, most are still a work in progress to get the rounds to feed in semi-auto guns, especially handguns, reliably.
+However, getting the rounds to feed reliably in semi-auto guns is still a work in progress – especially handguns.

 17 HMR Rifle